PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Bjorn's Father
 		- How did he die?
 - Varyn Grayburn
-	- Is actually the last remaining Coautl
+	- Is actually the last remaining Couatl
 	- AKA "Varyn the Valiant"
 	- Joined and became friends with Bjorn's father after his birth
 	- Was present for Hrothgar's birth while wearing a dragonshard fragment